meterchat/mcp/README.md

 ---

 Made by the Meter team.
-Think with AI.
+Think in Meter.
 Pay per thought.